 Areas of counselling I deal with

-The cost of each session is £40 for individuals and £55 for couples per 50 minutes.
+The cost of each session is £45 for individuals and £60 for couples.
 Sessions last 50 mins to one hour.
 Fees include on-line Zoom, and telephone counselling.
 Longer sessions may be arranged - fee pro rata basis.

 Couples, please contact me initially to discuss the structure of sessions best suited to your needs.

 Corporate/EAP referrals £60 per hour for individuals; £70 for couples.

 Supervision £50 per hour

 The number of sessions required varies from person to person.
 One or two sessions can be enough for some people while others need longer term work.
 This can be discussed at the start and if necessary, reviewed at intervals.

 If you are unable to attend an appointment, please contact me to let me know as soon as possible, and also if you wish to re-schedule.